ainize-team/NMRC/README.md

 ## We also have got functions
+### Pre-requisites
+To use this, needs to, first of all, **set up firebase projects** as well as needs to generate **firebase admin SDK** and download it.
+Then, download both the firebase admin SDK file(JSON) and a firebase config file.
+Lastly, save the file into ./keys and ./functions/keys respectively.
+You are up to start now!

+### In detail
 The functions is used for the preprocess pipeline, which is deployed on [Ainize API](https://ainize.ai/dleunji/korean_preprocessor_api?branch=master).
 You are also able to use this on the [web](https://master-korean-preprocessor-dleunji.endpoint.ainize.ai/).